Illustration of a man doing a single-legged bodyweight pistol squat.

 1. Workout One: 4 reps, 4 reps, 3 reps (11 total reps)

-• Move to a more challenging variation.
-When you can do a few sets of 20–40 repetitions, it’s time to find a more challenging variation.
-For example, when you can do twenty split squats, maybe you want to switch to doing Bulgarian split squats.
-And when you can do twenty of those, maybe try pistol squats.
+• Progress to a harder exercise variation.
+When you can do a few sets of 20–40 repetitions, it’s time to find a more challenging exercise variation.
+For example, when you can do 20 split squats, raise your back foot up on a bench (Bulgarian split squats).
+When you can do 20 of those, try pistol squats.

 Illustration of a man doing a bodyweight air squat.

-1. The Push-Up: the push-up is the foundation of bodyweight hypertrophy training, so we put it first.
-It’s responsible for bulking up our chests, but also our shoulders, triceps, and abs.
-We can start with easier variations (like raised push-ups) and work our way towards harder ones (such as deficit push-ups).
+1. Push-ups: the foundation of bodyweight hypertrophy training.
+Push-ups work your chest, shoulders, triceps, and abs.
+Start with easier variations (like raised push-ups) and work towards harder ones (such as deficit push-ups).

-3. The Bodyweight Squat: our quads and glutes are the two biggest muscles in our bodies.
-The squat, then, is the best lift for gaining lean mass and reaping the health benefits of resistance training.
-We can start with easy variations (like air squats) and work our way towards more challenging ones (such as pistol squats).
+2. Bodyweight squats: your quads and glutes are the two biggest muscles in your body.
+The squat trains both of them, making it the best exercise for gaining overall muscle mass.
+Start with easier variations (like air squats) and work towards more challenging ones (such as pistol squats).

 Muscles Worked by the Push-Up